JonathanFry3/KSolve/ACKOWLEDGEMENTS.md

 It implements a largely compatible interface to facilitate comparison or migration.
 KSolve2Solvitaire.cpp is an edit of KSolve.cpp, so indirectly of KlondikeSolver.cpp.

-parallel_hashmap, an unordered_map-like structure especially well adapted to multi-threaded operation, is the work of Gregory Popovitch \(@greg7mdp on github\).
+parallel_hashset, an unordered_set-like structure especially well adapted to multi-threaded operation, is the work of Gregory Popovitch \(@greg7mdp on github\).